As an Amazon Associate I earn from qualifying purchases.

 Self-therapy benefits everyone in some way.
 The more responsibilities you have on your plate, the more likely you are to see positive results from self-therapy.

-If you’ve been thinking about going to a licensed therapist to address your emotional or psychological problems but you don’t have the money or feel you aren’t ready to talk to someone else about your issues, self-therapy can be a great stepping stone.
+If you’ve been thinking about going to a licensed therapist to address your emotional or psychological problems, but you don’t have the money.
+Maybe you feel you aren’t ready to talk to someone else about your issues, self-therapy can be a great stepping stone.

 Researchers have discovered that practicing self-therapy can relieve feelings of anxiety, treat symptoms of anxiety, help with winter depression, and may even be as effective as face-to-face counseling.

 Because self-therapy can be done without the help of others, you have nothing to lose by trying it out.
 By taking just a few moments a day to yourself to indulge in mindfulness practices, you can improve your quality of life and reduce feelings of negativity.

 Exercise is one of the best self-therapy practices you can do.
 Although exercise may seem unenjoyable at first, it’ll release endorphins and make you feel better long-term if you keep at it.
 Physical activity has a positive effect on both biological and mental function, and it can help you process feelings of anxiety more effectively.

 Meditation is also a great mindfulness practice used in self-therapy.
 Meditation may take effort if you want to become proficient at removing excess thoughts from your mind.
 Still, if you work at it every day, meditation can significantly reduce anxiety and stress levels.

 Bibliotherapy, also known as reading books, is a great way to remove yourself from reality for hours at a time and get lost in someone else’s story.
 You can also learn a lot from reading nonfiction books.
 The Neuropsychiatric Disease and Treatment Journal explains that books as therapy are particularly effective at treating depression and anxiety.